 The face of the hammer is not as aggressively textured as I like since it was investment cast and not finish machined.
 The strike face size is also the second smallest out of the hammers that I looked at.
 Finally, Dead On heat-treated the face area and claws to maximize life.
 You can find cheaper hammers, but for the price, we like this as our budget pick.

 Cons: Smaller strike face, not very aggressively textured

 Verdict: An aptly named tool whose name and look might be a bigger hit than the actual hammer.

 The idea behind The Original is certainly innovative.
 By slightly recessing the waffle, face wear by striking anything other than the nail is pretty much eliminated.
 However, the area surrounding the face is larger than I would like, so strikes anywhere other than near the dead center of the face are potentially nail-bending shots.
 Because of the face, it seemed to take an extra whack to really set nail heads flush with the wood.
 This tended to leave a decent circle imprint around the nail.

 We did like the dual nail magnets on the top and bottom of the face.
 Hardcore Hammers also makes these tools in the USA.

 Pros: Double nail magnets, lightweight steel head, hardened steel waffle face.

 Cons: Small strike face area, Glancing blows tend to more easily bend the heads of nails.

 Verdict: A hammer with a great idea that could use some tweaking.

-The Vaughan Blue Max & California Framer hammer are essentially identical other than the handle color and the Blue Max’ magnetic nail holder.
-These hammers are classic in their styling and their size.
-If you are into wielding a big hammer that hits hard, these two American-made classics are not only a good choice, they’re a good value as well.
-I picked these (jointly) as one of my top four hammers in this line-up.
+The Vaughan California Framer 19 oz hammer has classic styling and size.
+If you like to wield a full-size hammer that hits hard, this American-made classic isn’t just a good choice—it’s a good value as well.
+I picked this hammer as one of my top four selections in this line-up.